 John is one of the pioneers of electronic trading.
 He was a member of the team that wrote one of the world's first fully automated trading systems (SEATS) for the Australian Stock Exchange, which ran for almost 20 years.
 He led the team that wrote one of the world's first fully automated options trading systems (OATS) for ASX.
 In 1997, John saw his product CameronFIX become the world's number one FIX solution - the technology underlying electronic trading.
 He sold his company, Cameron Systems, to Orc Software in 2006, and served as CTO for three years.
 John was elected to the board of FIX Trading in 2010 by members of the international FIX community where he served until 2013.
 He joined the board of international software company IRESS in 2010 where he still serves.
-He is founder and director of the Cameron Foundation which supports initiatives in the areas of health, education, human rights and disaster relief.
+He is founder and director of Cameron Foundation which supports initiatives in the areas of health, education, human rights and disaster relief.
 In 2016 he started the Refugee Jobs Marketplace initiative and shortly after launched Talent Beyond Boundaries in Australia, funded by Cameron Foundation.
 He is a member of the Settlement Services Advisory Council which advises the Australian Government on migrant settlement and social cohesion, including humanitarian settlement.
 He works with Talent Beyond Boundaries on a pro bono basis.